mathis2001/GitDiscloser/README.md

 this command will make a github search on all recently shared file ("-n") and will search for all keywords of your wordlist in it ("-f").

 If the tool find interesting results, you maybe want to know more about the author of the file.
-So you can use the profiling option of GitDiscloser to get profile information about it end then see the firstname of the author or if he/she work in your target company. (if it is not written in github you can check is firstname on Linkedin.
+So you can use the profiling option of GitDiscloser to get profile information about it and then see the firstname of the author or if he/she work in your target company. (if it is not written in github you can check is firstname on Linkedin.

-If your target work at your target company, you can now check for (potentially other) information disclosure in his/her other codes thanks to the "user:" dork
+If your target work at the target company, you can now check for (potentially other) information disclosure in his/her other codes thanks to the "user:" dork
 Exemple:
 ```bash
 ./gitdiscloser -s "user:<username>" -f <wordlist> -n